 Each of our linked classes provides unique in-class instruction, as well as some out-of-classroom experiences.
 The instructors who choose to teach an FYI course create an engaging educational experience for the incoming first-year students.
 In this smaller setting students feel more comfortable to dialogue, ask questions, and connect to the experience.

 All incoming (fall semester and Summer Start) Exploratory Studies students are required to be enrolled in the USC 101 course in the fall, but enrollment in the linked course is optional.

-If you are interested in signing up for a linked course opportunity, you will be able to do so through the Pre NSO survey.
-The preferred deadline for students interested in a linked course is May 15, 2021.
-However, we will add students to Linked Courses until they are filled.
-Please do not enroll in a course in which you will receive AP/IB or college credit.
+If you are interested in signing up for a linked course opportunity, you will be able to indicate your interest through the Pre NSO survey.
+We will add interested students to the Linked Courses until they are filled.

 EMA 110: Introduction to Arts Entrepreneurship